 Drug companies, Arline industry, nuclear power plants and many other industries very quality of the product is of utmost importance have seen very expensive consequences from improper computer system operation.
 Many of these consequences cost more than the cost of computer system validation (CSV).

-Significant increase in the use of computer-related system in the life sciences industries and the need for them to practice the cGMP (Current Good Manufacturing Practice), CSV plays a crucial role here.
+CSV Validation in Pharma - Significant increase in the use of computer-related system in the life sciences industries and the need for them to practice the cGMP (Current Good Manufacturing Practice), CSV plays a crucial role here.
 (Become a certified GMP Professional)

 Several approaches for software validation exists and may be appropriate for a specific project.
 The scope of validation effort depends upon number of factors